AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md

 # Create or edit a group status

-As a `group administrator`, you can create custom statuses for a group that you manage.
+As a group administrator, you can create custom statuses for a group that you manage.
 This helps to eliminate the need for dozens of company-wide custom statuses and allows more autonomy in your group hierarchies.

-You can also edit a system-level status for a group you manage if a `Workfront administrator` has unlocked the status.
+You can also edit a system-level status for a group you manage if a Workfront administrator has unlocked the status.
 For more information, see [Locking or unlocking a custom system-level status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/lock-or-unlock-a-custom-system-level-status.md).

 If there are any groups above your group, their administrators can also do these things for your group.
-The same is true for `Workfront administrators` (for any group).
+The same is true for Workfront administrators (for any group).

 >[!NOTE]
 >